tes test

 After taking our advice, the client gained Scheduled Monument Consent to make the proposed changes.

-Our assessment identified that the Listed buildings’ significance was predicated upon certain aspects of their historic, agricultural, and rural character.
-We thus advised the client on changes to the proposed development of the Dutch barns, including which features to retain and which to remove, use of sympathetic window design, colour schemes, and orientation of the new dwellings.
+Our assessment of the Listed buildings’ setting and significance allowed us to advise the client on changes to the proposed development plans.
 A Heritage Statement was then written to support the new proposals, which were shown to have a positive impact by bringing redundant buildings back into use, by removing discordant extant features that had a negative impact on the Listed buildings’ setting, and by increasing rural housing provision.

 The new application was granted permission.

-Heritage Statement: Grade II Listed 18th century house in Warwick’s Conservation Area
+Heritage Statement: Grade II Listed 18th century house in Conservation Area

-Our client wished to demolish rear outbuildings, add a rear extension and alter the frontage of their Grade II Listed, 18th century house in Warwick’s Conservation Area.
+Our client wished to demolish rear outbuildings, add a rear extension and alter the frontage of their Grade II Listed, 18th century house in a Conservation Area.

 In our Heritage Statement we were able to show that one outbuilding proposed for demolition was of recent construction, and another radically modified in the 20th century, thus both were of low heritage value.
 We also found the oriel to the frontage to be of relatively recent origin and were able to support its replacement with a new window much more sympathetic to the building’s original architecture.